 If you or a family member are seriously injured or killed while on a cruise ship, such as those operated by Carnival, Celebrity, Royal Caribbean, Disney, Holland America, or Princess, we can explain to you and help you protect your legal rights.
-While most cruise ship tickets require that any lawsuit against the cruise line be brought where the company is based, usually in Florida, sometimes these “choice of forum” clauses can be successfully challenged in court.
+While most cruise ship tickets require that any lawsuit against the cruise line be brought where the company is based, usually in Florida or California, sometimes these “choice of forum” clauses can be successfully challenged in court.

 We know towboat and barge, tugboat, ship, passenger, and recreational vessel operations on the rivers (particularly including the Ohio River, Monongahela River, Allegheny River, Kanawha River, Big Sandy River, Mississippi River) and the Great Lakes, and the unique federal admiralty and maritime laws and U.S. Coast Guard and U.S. Army Corps of Engineers regulations which govern these operations, and claims and lawsuits for serious personal injury or death.
 Recreational and pleasure boating accidents, including those involving personal watercraft like Jet Skis®, Sea-Doos®, WaveRunners®, canoes, and kayaks, often involve admiralty and maritime law.